kjpye/P6-MIDI/lib/MIDI/Event.md

   * MIDI::Event::encode( @events, {...options...})

-This takes an event structure (an array of Nidi::Event objects) and encodes it as binary data, which it returns in a Buf.
+This takes an event structure (an array of Midi::Event objects) and encodes it as binary data, which it returns in a Buf.
 Options:

   * 'unknown-callback' => CODE